stevenrouk/evolution-of-machine-learning/README.md

-# Steven Rouk, Capstone 2 - The Evolution of Machine Learning
+# Steven Rouk - The Evolution of Machine Learning

 _Analysis of the evolution of the field of machine learning as discovered through natural language processing (NLP) techniques applied to research papers on [arXiv.org](https://arxiv.org/)._